MPC Renaissance and Studio – Sampling Streaming Audio Using SoundFlower

 After the download is installed, it is necessary to make temporary adjustments to the Soundflower preferences as well as the preferences of the MPC software.

-- Go to Apple in the top left of your computer screen and choose System Preferences.
+- Go to Apple in top left of your computer screen and choose System Preferences.
 In this window choose Sound.

 - Select Output.
 Choose Soundflower as your default output device.
 Close this window.